-GEOG 1200 - World Geography (3credits)
+GEOG 1200 - World Geography (3 credits)

-Prerequisite: Placement determined by a college ready assessment score in reading Corequisite: none inhabit.
+Prerequisite: Placement determined by a college ready assessment score in reading Corequisite: none

+This course will provide an overview of global geography and introduces the dynamic and complex relationships between people and the worlds they inhabit.
 Students will learn about the interconnections between their own lives and those of people in different parts of the world.
 Transfer Curriculum Goal(s): 5, 10